Oay-eee/OAY---Web/README.md

 ![TailwindCSS](https://img.shields.io/badge/Tailwind-v4-orange?logo=tailwindcss)
 ![License](https://img.shields.io/badge/License-MIT-green)

 OAY!
 Stay up to date with everything happening in society with OAY.
-This is the API for both the Mobile and Web versions.
+This is the Web UI of the application.

 > [!IMPORTANT]
 > Oay is still in development and not ready for production use.